dynarithmic/Twainsave/README.md

     **twainsave --help** or **twainsave64 --help** from the command-line will list the options available.

     b) Note that there is also a Windows-based [help file](https://github.com/dynarithmic/Twainsave/tree/master/help) that explains most of these options.
 This help file is periodically updated.

+    c) There is also [online help](https://www.dynarithmic.com/onlinehelp5/twainsave_opensource/Introduction.html).
+Note that the online help is also periodically updated.

 ----
 The current open source TwainSave version is **1.4.0**.